 Bulk erase of old revisions

-From TOR 1.4, you can remove old revisions on the fly or daily as a scheduled task.
+You can remove old revisions on the fly or daily as a scheduled task.

 The Revision Memo feature enables you to put a short text note on revisions.
 You can see memos in Edit Post (Edit Page) screen like below.